anastaszi/282_cloud_services/README.md

 **Main branch is - main**

-For each feature create new branch (-b stands for that)
+For each new feature create a new branch (-b stands for that)
 ```
 git checkout -b my_branch
 ```